Home » DIY » Scrap Wood Christmas Decor

 This was the same day that I worked on the EASY DIY Farmhouse Ladder, so I used the same dark Ebony Stain on the scrap wood Christmas Decor Blocks.

-After staining the scrap wood blocks, I gave each of them a couple of quick coats of white DIY chalky paint primer.
+After staining the scrap wood blocks, I applied a couple of quick coats of white DIY chalky paint primer to each of them.

 Scrap Wood Christmas Decor Ideas

-I love working on several projects at a time, so while working on the scrap wood Christmas Decor, I was also working on the Decorative Wooden Houses.
+I love working on several projects at a time, so while working on the scrap wood Christmas Decorations, I was also working on the Decorative Wooden Houses.

 Stencil Your Wooden Blocks